 Sensitivity assessment.
 The CR.MCR.CFaVS biotope group occurs in moderate water flow and low wave exposure.
-A significant decrease in water flow could result in a change to the CR.LCR.BrAs group of biotopes, whereas a significant increase may result in a change to CR.HCR.FaT.
-However, change at the benchmark level of 0.1-0.2 m/s is unlikely to be significant and resistance is therefore assessed as 'High', resilience is 'High' and the biotope is 'Not sensitive' at the benchmark level.
+However, CR.MCR.CFaVS.Hbow.Eud is recorded in strong to weak tidal flow but sheltered to very wave sheltered conditions (Connor et al., 2004).
+A significant decrease in water flow could result in a change to the CR.LCR.BrAs group of biotopes, whereas a significant increase may result in a change to CR.HCR.FaT However, change at the benchmark level of 0.1-0.2 m/s is unlikely to be significant and resistance is, therefore, assessed as 'High', resilience is 'High' and the biotope is 'Not sensitive' at the benchmark level.